NVlabs/blade/README.md

 ## 🚀 Usage

 ### Quick Demo
-Although we can't share the photos used in our paper due to license limitations, we provide some CC0-licensed images for users to test quickly
+Although we can't share the photos used in our paper due to license limitations, we provide some CC0-licensed images for users to test quickly.

+For in-the-wild demos, we enable pose & depth optimization by default (`opt_pose=True` and `opt_tz=True` in `blade/configs/blade_inthewild.py`)
+If you are running numeric evaluation, please turn off pose and depth optimization because the optimization could fail due to various factors such as bad 2D keypoint detections or segmentations.
 ```bash
 MINI_BATCHSIZE=5 python api/test_api.py ./demo_images/
 ```
-You could enable/disable pose & depth optimization by setting `opt_pose` and `opt_tz` in `blade/configs/blade_inthewild.py`

 > **Note**: If you see issue related to EGL or XRender (often on monitor-less servers like SLURM), do:
 > ```bash